itspriyanshi/OnePlus-Website-Clone/README.md

 # OnePlus-Website-Clone
-This project is a clone of single page OnePlus website made using HTML and CSS.
+It is a clone of the OnePlus website using HTML, CSS and JavaScript.
+Focused on recreating the visual elements and user interface (UI) design, including responsive layouts, ensuring optimal viewing experience across various devices and screen sizes.
+Integrated interactive features and animations to enhance user engagement and provide a seamless user experience

+# Website SnapShots